Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ***Category.*** Firearms are considered ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
 If an ability or spell refers to “ranged weapons” or simply “weapons,” firearms are included unless stated otherwise.

+***Mastery.*** Each weapon has a mastery property, which is defined in the [Mastery Properties](mastery.md) section.
+To use that property, you must have a feature that lets you use it.

 ### Short-Arm

 The Short-Arm Table include pistols, revolvers, and other small, easily concealable weapons.
 These are ideal for close-quarters combat and provide a good balance between firepower and maneuverability.